 In May 2021, Google Play announced the new Data safety section, which is a developer-provided disclosure for an app's data collection, sharing, and security practices.

-This page can help you complete the requirements for this data disclosure in regards to your usage of the User Messaging Platform.
-On this page, you can find information on whether and how our SDK handles end-user data, including any applicable settings or configurations you can control as the app developer.
+This page can help you complete the requirements for this data disclosure in regards to your usage of the Places SDK for Android.
+On this page, you can find information on how the Places SDK for Android handles end-user data, including any applicable configurations or invocations you can control as the app developer.

 We aim to be as transparent as possible in supporting you; however, as the app developer, you are solely responsible for deciding how to respond to Google Play's Data safety section form regarding your app's end-user data collection, sharing, and security practices.